-If we explore Chile’s culture through the lens of the 5-D Model, we can get a good overview of the deep drivers of Chilean culture relative to other world cultures.
+If we explore Chile’s culture through the lens of the 6-D Model©, we can get a good overview of the deep drivers of Chilean culture relative to other world cultures.

-Though Chile scores lower on PDI than most other Latin American countries, at 63 it still occupies an intermediate to high position on this dimension.
+Though Chile scores lower on Power Distance than most other Latin American countries, at 63 it still occupies an intermediate to high position on this dimension.
 Remnants of Chile´s authoritarian past linger on in diverse fields.
 Organisational arrangements show taller pyramids and low degrees of delegation.
 Status symbols are used to underline power differences.
-A hierarchical social structure and rather rigid social classes are present; common cafeterias are rare, privileges for the powerholders common.
+A hierarchical social structure and rather rigid social classes are present; common cafeterias are rare, privileges for the power holders common.